Pickering Village: Religion

 The Roman Catholics in the area attended churches in Toronto until 1842, when a church was built in Oshawa.
-J. B. Proulx, who was appointed to Oshawa parish in 1848, started the initiative to built a church in the Duffins Creek area.
+J. B. Proulx, who was appointed to Oshawa parish in 1848, started the initiative to build a church in the Duffins Creek area.
 Accordingly, the wooden building of St. Wilfrid's church was erected on the Notion Road (formerly Station Road).
 The property later became the St. Wilfrid's cemetery.

 In 1869, the St. Francis de Sales Church was built on the Church Street.
 It operated as a mission until 1942, when it became a parish.
 In 1953, a school was built on the St. Francis de Sales church property.